Sumitwarrior7/Portfolio-2.0/README.md

 ## 🚀 About the Project

 This is my personal portfolio website, showcasing:
-- Selected GitHub projects
+- About Me
 - My resume
 - A summary of my technical skills

-The website is live at [Sumitwarrior7.com](https://).
+- Description of projects
+- My competetive programming profiles

 ---